-If you already have a Social Security Card, bring it to the Student Employment office so a certified copy may be made as part of your work eligibility documentation.
+If you already have a Social Security Card, bring it to the Student Employment Office for verification.

-- The Social Security Office is located at 402 Yauger Way SW, in Olympia (West Side), close to the intersection of Harrison and Cooper Pt.
-Road.
-You do not need to make an appointment.
-The office is open from 8 to 5 pm weekdays.
+The Social Security Office is located at 402 Yauger Way SW, Olympia, WA 98502, close to the intersection of Harrison and Cooper Point Road.
+Make sure to take your verification letter, your Passport, Visa and I-20 or DS-2019 with you.